Martin Williams - Director of NIHR RDS East Midlands

-Rachel completed her PhD thesis on safety in anaesthesia and the role of systems, technology and culture, this led to a greater awareness of drug errors within the UK anaesthetic community and a report published by the National Patient Safety Agency.
+Rachel completed her PhD thesis on safety in anaesthesia and the role of systems, technology and culture: this led to a greater awareness of drug errors within the UK anaesthetic community and a report published by the National Patient Safety Agency.

-Rachel has been a reviewer for various medical journals including the British Journal of Anaesthesia and BMJ Open, she has also reviewed grant applications to the National Institute of Academic Anaesthesia.
+Rachel has been a reviewer for various medical journals including the British Journal of Anaesthesia and BMJ Open; she has also reviewed grant applications to the National Institute of Academic Anaesthesia.

 Clare Jackson - Senior Research Adviser in Qualitative Research Methods

 Clare has worked on applied health and healthcare research projects since 1996.
-Using predominantly qualitative and mixed research methods to explore the experiences and views of patients, professionals and research participants, her work has covering a diverse range of sensitive areas including obstetrics and gynaecology, consenting to surgery, primary care, paediatric intensive care, tumour banking and childhood cancer.
+Using predominantly qualitative and mixed research methods to explore the experiences and views of patients, professionals and research participants, her work covers a diverse range of sensitive areas including obstetrics and gynaecology, consenting to surgery, primary care, paediatric intensive care, tumour banking and childhood cancer.
 Most recently, her work has focused on the recruitment of patients to various types of research, including clinical trials in childhood cancer.
-She is particular interested in the ethical issues associated with clinical trials and research involving children.
+She is particularly interested in the ethical issues associated with clinical trials and research involving children.

-Della Cohen - Unit and Finance Co-ordinator
+Della Cohen - Regional Finance Lead

-Elaine Ellard - Administrator
+Janet Jones - Administrator

 Karen Taylor - Administrator